-Effective Subordination - Claims of Noteholders under the Notes will be subordinated to those of certain other creditors
+Effective Subordination - Claims of Noteholders under the Notes will be effectively subordinated to those of certain other creditors

-While the Notes will rank equally with all of the Bank's other unsecured and unsubordinated indebtedness, this will be subject to certain preferential obligations under Turkish law (including, without limitation, liabilities that are preferred by reason of reserve and/or liquidity requirements required by law to be maintained by the Bank with the Central Bank, claims of individual depositors with the Bank to the extent of any amount that such depositors are not fully able to recover from the Savings Deposit Insurance Fund (the SDIF), claims that the SDIF may have against the Bank and claims that the Central Bank may have against the Bank with respect to certain loans made by it to the Bank).
+While Notes issued with the terms and conditions set out in this Base Prospectus will rank equally with all of the Bank's other unsecured and unsubordinated indebtedness, they will be effectively subordinated to certain preferential obligations under Turkish law (including, without limitation, liabilities that are preferred by reason of reserve and/or liquidity requirements required by law to be maintained by the Bank with the Central Bank, claims of individual depositors with the Bank to the extent of any amount that such depositors are not fully able to recover from the SDIF, claims that the SDIF may have against the Bank and claims that the Central Bank may have against the Bank with respect to certain loans made by it to the Bank).
+In addition: (a) creditors of the Bank benefiting from collateral provided by the Bank will have preferential rights with respect to such collateral and (b) creditors of a foreign branch of the Bank might have preferential rights with respect to the assets of such branch.
+Any such preferential claims may reduce the amount recoverable by the Noteholders on any dissolution, winding up or liquidation of the Bank and may result in an investor in the Notes losing all or some of its investment.

-Redemption for Taxation Reasons - The Bank will have the right to redeem the Notes upon the occurrence of certain changes requiring it to pay withholding taxes in excess of current levels, if any, applicable to interest or other payments on the Notes
+Redemption for Taxation Reasons - The Bank will have the right to redeem the Notes upon the occurrence of certain changes requiring it to pay withholding taxes in excess of levels, if any, applicable to interest or other payments on the Notes on the original Issue Dates of such Notes